GPS Navigation

 • Buying your first GPS unit

-The main brands of hand-held receivers offer a large number of models with prices ranging from around A$130 for a basic or entry-level unit to over A$1000 for units with greater loadable memory size, built-in map databases and larger screens.
+The main brands of hand-held receivers offer a large number of models with prices ranging from around A$230 for a basic or entry-level unit such as a Garmin eTrex SE to over A$1000 for units with greater loadable memory size, built-in map databases and larger screens.
 Be wary of over-investing in capability and features that you may not need or use.
 The entry-level units are excellent value for money and are quite adequate for most bushwalking purposes.
 They are also generally smaller, lighter and simplest to use, and generally give longer battery life.
 The more expensive hand-held units usually include map databases, but most walkers will still want to carry good paper topo. maps due to the small screen size of the units and the limitations of some of the available databases.
 Ironically, entry level units may have better outdoor legibility than some more upmarket units with touch-screens.

 NOTE: This site, WalkGPS, is non-sponsored and is not an agent or retailer for any brands of GPS units.